cakephp/authorization/docs/en/middleware.rst

 * Ensuring that authorization has been checked/bypassed in the request.

 To use the middleware implement ``AuthorizationServiceProviderInterface`` in your application class.
-Then pass your app instance into the middlware and add the middleware to the queue.
+Then pass your app instance into the middleware and add the middleware to the queue.

 A basic example would be::